smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/rifWebApplication/rifFrontEnd.md

 compatible.

 On submission, the job is run in the database behind the scenes.
 Clicking status (**rifc-dsub-status**) gives the status for a user's RIF jobs.
-Status is also checked every 4 seconds to give a notification of c ompletion of any pending jobs (this is done in by the tab controller **rifc-util-tabctrl**).
+Status is also checked every 4 seconds to give a notification of completion of any pending jobs (this is done in by the tab controller **rifc-util-tabctrl**).
 This can report a study completing twice, this is because the main timer loop is "stacking" up and the code needs to be modified to prevent this.